ssharp0/password-generator/README.md

 # password-generator
-Password Generator to create random password based on user criteria
+Password Generator to create random password based on user criteria.

 The purpose of this application is to generate a random passsword based on user selected choices (numbers, special characters, upper/lowercase letters) - it runs in the browser and is powered by Javascript.

-The user will select criteria and a randomly generated password will be provided on screen.
+The user will select criteria and a randomly generated password will be provided on screen based on their selected criteria.

-# Steps
+# Usage

 The user will click the generate password button and will be led through a series of prompts and confirmations on desired criteria.

-The user will not be allowed to continue forward until a valid number between 8 and 128 is provided.
+The user will be asked for a password length between 8 and 128 characters and will not be allowed to continue forward until a valid number between 8 and 128 is provided.

 Once the length is provided, the user will confirm if they would like the random password to include any of the following: